-The good news is that we’re all in the same boat, but to help us better understand how our body’s work, we’ve enlisted the help of some trusted experts to answer our bust-based questions.
+And more often than not, the best bras on the market can't adapt to our changing boob sizes through the month—not even comfier options, like the best strapless bras and bralettes, or stretchy non-wired bras.
+The good news is that we’re all in the same boat, but to help us better understand how our bodies work, we’ve enlisted the help of some trusted experts to answer our bust-based questions.

 Why does bra sizing change during my cycle?

 Now for the science part.
-As with most unusual goings on within the body, a change in bra sizing is largely due to hormonal influences.
+As with the most unusual happenings within the body, a change in bra sizing is largely due to hormonal influences.

-“Oestrogen and progesterone both impact the size of your breasts during your cycle,” explains Dr Anne Henderson, gynaecologist and menopause specialist.
+“Oestrogen and progesterone both impact the size of your breasts during your cycle,” explains Dr. Anne Henderson, gynecologist and menopause specialist.

 “Oestrogen, which is a predominantly female hormone, has a stimulant effect in breast tissue.
-This accounts for for the majority of size fluctuations during the month.
-It also improves skin elasticity, which can change the overall appearance of breast tissue, boosting your bust with a naturally lifting effect.”
+This accounts for the majority of size fluctuations during the month.
+It also improves skin elasticity, which can change the overall appearance of breast tissue, boosting your bust with a natural lifting effect.”

 Bigger, perkier boobs?
 So far, so good.

-Progesterone on the other hand, can be responsible for some of the more uncomfortable side effects of a change in breast size.
+On the other hand, Progesterone can be responsible for some of the more uncomfortable side effects of a change in breast size.

 At what point in my cycle will my boobs be biggest?